Alphonso Hart: Biography

 Hart was born in Vienna Township, Trumbull County, Ohio.
 His father died when he was age twelve, and he was bound out to a farmer for three years.
-After seven months he started out alone.
+After seven months, he started out alone.

 Hart attended the common schools and Grand River Institute, Austinburg, Ohio, and studied law in Warren, Ohio.
 He was admitted to the bar August 12, 1851.

 Hart was married to Phebe Peck of Warren in 1856.

 Career

 He moved to New Lisbon, Ohio, remained two years, and was then elected Assistant Clerk of the Ohio House of Representatives.

 He purchased the Democratic newspaper "Portage Sentinel" in Ravenna, Ohio, which he edited until he sold it in 1857.
 He also practiced in Ravenna.
 He served as prosecuting attorney for Portage County from 1861 to 1864, when he resigned.

+Early political offices

-He served as member of the Ohio Senate 1865, 1872, and 1874, and was the 11th Lieutenant Governor of Ohio 1874-1876.
-Presidential elector for Grant/Wilson in 1872.
+He served as member of the Ohio Senate in 1865, 1872, and 1874, and was the 11th Lieutenant Governor of Ohio from 1874 to 1876.
+He served as a Presidential elector for Grant/Wilson in 1872.

+Congress

 In 1874 he moved to Cleveland, Ohio, and in 1878 to Hillsboro, Ohio.
 In 1880 he was nominated for the Forty-seventh Congress in the seventh district but lost to John P. Leedom.
 Hart was elected as a Republican to the Forty-eighth Congress in the 12th district (March 4, 1883 – March 3, 1885).
 He was an unsuccessful candidate for election to the Forty-ninth Congress.

+Later career

 He served as Solicitor of Internal Revenue, Treasury Department from 1888 to 1892.
 He resumed the practice of law in Washington, D.C.

-Death
+Family

 Hart's wife, Phebe, died in 1868.
 They had a son and a daughter.

+Death and burial

 Hart died in 1910 and is interred in Maple Grove Cemetery, Ravenna, Portage County, Ohio US.